 “Prayers at Sunset, Udaipur, India” by Charles W. Bartlett

 “Prayers at Sunset, Udaipur, India” by Charles W. Bartlett depicts the Maghrib prayer in Udaipur in India.
-The Maghrib prayer or the ‘”West [sun] prayer”, is prayed just after sunset and is the fourth of five formal daily prayers performed by practising Muslims.
-This scene beautifully portrays Udaipur which is also known as the “City of Lakes,” or the “Venice of the East,” which is a major city of the Udaipur district in the Indian state of Rajasthan.
+The Maghrib prayer or the ‘”West [sun] prayer” is prayed just after sunset and is the fourth of five formal daily prayers performed by practicing Muslims.
+This scene beautifully portrays Udaipur, which is also known as the “City of Lakes” or the “Venice of the East.”
+It is a major city of the Udaipur district in the Indian state of Rajasthan.

 Charles W. Bartlett

-Shin-hanga which in Japanese means “new woodcut (block) prints”) was an art movement in early 20th-century Japan, that revitalised traditional genre of Japanese art rooted in the Edo and Meiji periods (17th–19th century).
-It maintained the traditional collaborative system where the artist, carver, printer, and publisher engaged in division of labour, as opposed to the creative prints movement which advocated the principles of “self-drawn”, “self-carved” and “self-printed”, according to which the artist, with the desire of self-expression, was the sole creator of art.
+Shin-Hanga, which in Japanese means “new woodcut (block) prints”) was an art movement in early 20th-century Japan, that revitalized traditional genre of Japanese art rooted in the Edo and Meiji periods (17th–19th century).
+It maintained the traditional collaborative system where the artist, carver, printer, and publisher engaged in the division of labor.
+The alternative was the movement of the creative print, which advocated the principles of “self-drawn,” “self-carved,” and “self-printed,” according to which the artist, with the desire of self-expression, was the sole creator of art.

 Shōzaburō Watanabe (1885 – 1962) was a Japanese print publisher and the driving force behind the Japanese printmaking movement known as shin-hanga.
 Watanabe employed highly skilled carvers and printers and commissioned artists to design prints that combined traditional Japanese techniques with elements of contemporary Western painting, such as perspective and shadows.
 Watanabe coined the term shin-hanga in 1915 to describe such prints.
 Charles W. Bartlett and Hashiguchi Goyō, are among the artists whose works he published.